zhangxiaomu01/Algorithm/README.md

 # Algorithm
-This is the repository for algorithm problems
+This is the repository for algorithm problems from leetcode...

+Sort based on different types of the problem...